Paavo Järvi: Career

+Järvi first guest-conducted the Tonhalle-Orchester Zürich in 2009, and returned in December 2016.
+He commenced his tenure as the orchestra's chief conductor and music director in September 2019.
+In 2022, the Tonhalle-Orchester Zürich extended his contract through the 2028–2029 season.

+In March 2026, the London Philharmonic Orchestra announced the appointment of Järvi as its next chief conductor and artistic advisor, effective with the 2028–2029 season, with an initial contract of five seasons.

-Järvi has recorded for such labels as RCA, Deutsche Grammophon, PENTATONE, Telarc, ECM, BIS and Virgin Records.
+Järvi has recorded for such labels as Alpha Classics, RCA, Deutsche Grammophon, PENTATONE, Telarc, ECM, BIS and Virgin Records.
 His Virgin Classics recording of Sibelius Cantatas with the Estonian National Symphony Orchestra, Estonian National Male Choir and Ellerhein Girls Choir won a Grammy Award for "Best Choral Performance".